3 MIN WATCH

 Reporting Tools & Software: The 5 Most Crucial Aspects (& 9 Popular Tools)

 With the right reporting tools in your belt, you can change the way you manage.
-Here are four critical aspects to keep in mind when selecting a solution.
+Here are five critical aspects to keep in mind when selecting a solution.

 Most organizations begin their reporting process in Microsoft Excel and PowerPoint—and typically don’t consider alternatives until their reporting becomes too robust or complex.
 They then begin looking for new tools in the marketplace and often find that creating the insightful reports they need will require a best-in-class reporting tool.

-Companies looking for reporting software need a solution that can handle four major components:
+Companies looking for reporting software need a solution that can handle five major components:

 - Data integration

-Below, we’ve described what each of these components entail and why you should consider all four of them thoughtfully as you select the best reporting tool for your organization.
+Below, we’ve described what each of these components entail and why you should consider all five of them thoughtfully as you select the best reporting tool for your organization.

 5 Crucial Aspects Of Data Reporting Software